aptech/docs/docs/mlmt/maxlikmt.rst

     :type c1: struct

     :return out: An instance of a :class:`maxlikmtResults` structure.
 Contains the results of the optimization problem, including parameter estimates, function evaluations, and various statistical measures.
+Contains the following members:

         .. include:: include/mlmtresultsstruct.rst